GuillaumeMougeot/biom3d/docs/installation.md

 * **Conda installation** is easier.
 * **Python environment** will be lighter and more versatile.

-It is recommened to use python 3.11 as it has been tested and is completly compatible with all dependencies.
+Python >=3.9 is needed, it is recommened to use python 3.11 as it has been tested and is completly compatible with all dependencies.

 To know the CUDA version of your GPU, simply use `nvidia-smi`
 ```text